adamsoutar/shortkit/assets/api-reference.md

   () => alert('Come and sing along with me :)'),
   {
     priority: 2, // Defaults to 0
-    fireInInputs: false // Defaults to true
+    fireInInputs: false, // Defaults to true
+    propagate: true // Defaults to false
   }
 )
 ```